spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 * Quality requirements, concerning software and product quality characteristics such as the well-known “ilities”.
 * Constraints, concerning side conditions to be observed during development.

-As detailed in the next section, some of these categories can be further refined - for instance, there are differnt kinds of constraints, depending on whether it is a physical entitfy to be constrainted (e.g., its weight), architectural design decisions (e.g., notational conventions), or the development process (e.g., the need to for certain analyses or tests).
+As detailed in the next section, some of these categories can be further refined - for instance, there are different kinds of constraints, depending on whether it is a physical entity to be constrained (e.g., its weight), architectural design decisions (e.g., notational conventions), or the development process (e.g., the need to for certain analyses or tests).

 In constrast with the elements of the functional, logical or technical viewpoints, requirements as such are not given a formal semantics. in SpesML.
 One reason is that for most categories, the Universal Interface Model - on which the formalization of the other viewpoints is based - is not a suitable mathematical basis.
 The second reason is that even for functional requirements, where such a formalization is intuitively possible, formalized requirements have little use in SpesML.
 Instead, the black-box functions of the functional viewpoint can be seen as formalized behavior descriptions of a group of related functional requirements.
 In practice, this gives a better understanding of the intended functionality tha isolated partial behavior specifications.